 An Accommodating, Supportive, and Quality Learning Environment

-CUA Law has a thriving Part-time Evening Division J.D.
+Catholic Law has a thriving Part-time Evening Division J.D.
 Program.
-Designed around the needs of working professionals looking to complement their current careers or beginning a new one, all classes meet between 6:30 and 9:30 pm, Monday through Thursday.
+Designed around the needs of working professionals looking to complement their current careers or begin a new one, all classes meet between 6:30 and 9:30 p.m., Monday through Thursday.

 The evening division's diversity features students who are professionals from many industries and backgrounds.
-They hold various degrees such as Ph.D's, M.D.'s, Masters, and Bachelors.
+They hold various degrees such as PhDs, MDs, Master's, and Bachelor's.
 Some have always wanted to work towards a law degree, while others found a law degree would help open new career opportunities for themselves.
-And in some cases they are individuals who have focused on raising a family and have now decided to work on their career.
+And in some cases, they are individuals who have focused on raising a family and have now decided to work on their careers.

-Benefits of CUA Law's location in Washington, DC
+Benefits of Catholic Law's location in Washington, D.C.

 Career Counseling, Clinics, and Externships

 The Office of Career and Professional Development maintains evening hours during the academic school year to provide counseling for evening division students.
 OCPD summer hours are by appointment only.
-Veterans Advocacy and Estate Planning Clinic is currently the only clinic offered to evening division students.
-Students enrolled in the evening division may participate in other clinics and externships based upon the students flexibility.
+Students enrolled in the evening division may participate in other clinics and externships based upon the student's flexibility.
 Please note that participation in day activities will require the student to make the appropriate arrangements with their employer.